-- The course of the neurology and the Previous pregnancies.
+- Neurological history and Previous pregnancies.

-- Personal and family history.
+- Personal and family medical history.

 - Frequent urination as a result of the pressure of the uterus on the base of the bladder below it.

-3d/4d ultrasound is an imaging technique that uses sound waves to produce images of the fetus inside the uterus.
-Fetal ultrasound scans can help your healthcare provider assess your baby's development and monitor your pregnancy.
-In some cases, fetal ultrasound is used to assess potential problems or help confirm the diagnosis.
+3D/4D ultrasound is an imaging technique that uses sound waves to produce images of the fetus while inside the uterus.
+Fetal ultrasound scans help your healthcare provider assess your baby's development and monitor your pregnancy.
+In some cases, fetal ultrasound is used to assess potential problems or help confirm a diagnosis.
 Ultrasound scans are usually performed during the first trimester to confirm your pregnancy and estimate how long you have been pregnant.
 If your pregnancy continues without complications, the following ultrasound is usually performed during the second three-month period, when the anatomical details are visible.
 If a problem is suspected, follow-up ultrasound scans or additional imaging tests, such as MRI, may be recommended.

 2- Chorionic villus sampling (CVS)